linneaehrn/elevators/README.md

 suited for a waiting floor, more requests than available elevators and so on.

 Write a test or a simulation that runs the system with a number of floors and elevators.
-The numbers should be flexible and the system must work with one to many elevators.
+The numbers should be flexible and the system must work with one to many (limited to the language or operating system MAX_INT) elevators.

 Document how we start, simulate and monitor your solution.
 If there is a GUI or logging for monitoring does not matter as long as you describe how it is supposed to be done.